civic0960/co2024/README.md

             └── answer

 ```
-Now, You can use the judge program to get the testing score by typing `judge` in your terminal.
+Now, you can use the judge program to get the testing score by typing `judge` in your terminal.
 ```
 $ sudo apt install python3-pip
 $ pip3 install local-judge